 Definition of Herpes simplex infection of skin around rectal passage: Herpes simplex infection of skin around rectal passage.
 This is commonly due to Herpes simplex virus type 2 and acquired through sexual contact through the rectal passage.

 1A94.Z Anogenital herpes simplex infection without further specification

 ICD 10 Code For Anogenital herpes simplex infection

 A60 Anogenital herpesviral [herpes simplex] infection

 A60.0 Herpesviral infection of genitalia and urogenital tract

 Herpesviral infection of genital tract:

-A60.1 Herpesviral infection of perianal skin and rectum
+A60.1 Herpesviral infection of skin around rectal passage